LinxHQ/linxbooks/README.md

 We use the following:
 * PHP
-* MySQL as database server
+* MySQL database server
-* Apache Web server is recommended
+* Apache Web server
-* Yii framework 1.1.14
+* Yii MVC framework
 * Bootstrap
 * JQuery
-*

-## Change Log

-For weekly/regular updates, please refer to CHANGELOG
+* and you know, the basic html/css stuff...

-'' Copyright (c) 2015.
+'' Copyright (c) 2013-2018.
 LinxHQ Pte Ltd ''